2016 TOUR DE LIGHTS

 with any questions we have not answered!

 Rules and Safety Information

-There are some special challenges that go along with riding with hundreds of bicyclists.
-Please see our safety tips for information about biking with children and guidelines to follow during the ride.
+There are some challenges that go along with riding with a thousand bicyclists.
+Please see our safety tips to help us all have a fun time!

 Wear a helmet.
 Not only is this for your safety, you’ll be serving as a good role model for all the kids (kids 16 and under are required to wear helmets by law).

 - By law, your bike should be equipped with a front white headlight and red rear reflector.